 A child or teen may become sad, upset, or depressed about having lupus and its impact on his or her life.
 Doctor’s appointments, blood tests and taking medication can be upsetting; it is important to recognize their feelings and provide time to talk about them.
 Sometimes talking to the pediatric rheumatology team nurse or social worker, or seeking counseling can be helpful.

 Updated July 2013.
-Written by Lori Tucker, MD, British Columbia Children’s Hospital, and Sandra Watcher, RN, BSN, Children’s Hospital Los Angeles, and reviewed by the American College of Rheumatology Communications and Marketing Committee.
+Written by Lori Tucker, MD, British Columbia Children’s Hospital, and Sandra Watcher, RN, BSN, Children’s Hospital Los Angeles, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.